 The editor also displays syntax and semantic errors and constraints as you write so you can make corrections immediately.

-Once you’re finished with your updates, you can save your Extraction Schema so that Rossum applies it to your selected Queue and you can start using it for extraction.
-You can also discard the new changes and resume updating from the last saved version instead.
+Once you’re finished your updates, you can save your extraction schema so that Rossum applies it to your selected queue and you can start using it for extraction.
+You also have the option of discarding your new changes and resuming your updates from the previously saved version.